The Thing About Dostoevsky

 Holy Fools: The Thing About Dostoevsky

-The thing about Dostoevsky’s Holy fools, that so compels me, is that as his plots unfold, the fools who are Holy, almost inevitably turnout to be seriously fallen characters.
+The thing about Dostoevsky’s holy fools that captures my interest is that his fools who end up holy almost inevitably turn out to be seriously fallen characters.
 Folks who have the sort of unenviable pasts that no one would put their hand up for.
 They may well end up among the righteous few, if indeed there is such a category?
 But they sure as hell don’t begin that way.

-Rather, they are the ones who become Holy precisely because they are so utterly broken by past misdeeds.
-What 12 step folk call “rock bottoms.”
+Rather, they are the people who eventually get made holy precisely because they are so utterly broken by past misdeeds.
+What 12-step folk call “rock bottoms.”

-Nonetheless, as mentioned above, it is not just the counter cultural embrace of poverty that these fools collectively embrace that gets my attention.
-Although it is damn impressive, it is rather Dostoevsky’s portrayal of them as deeply flawed broken ones who get down and dirty long before they get lifted up and made clean.
+As mentioned above, it is not just the counter-cultural embrace of poverty that these fools collectively embrace that gets my attention.
+Although it is impressive.
+It is rather Dostoevsky’s portrayal of them as deeply flawed, broken people who are down for the count and fully fallen long before they get raised.

-It may well be that Holy fools are more ‘chosen,’ rather than people who choose that life.
-One thing is for sure, with all due deference to the Eastern examples, the fools for God have always been amongst us and still are.
-But you’ve got to get a little crazy to walk in the way of the mystics for whom the pursuit of humility and thus the Holy fool life is essential.
-“Power is is made perfect in weakness,” (2 Cor 12:9).
+It may well be that holy fools are more ‘chosen’ than people who choose that life.
+One thing is for sure: with all due deference to the Eastern examples, the fools for God have always been amongst us and still are.
+But you’ve got to get a little crazy to walk in their strange ways.

 1. Fyodor Dostoevsky, The Brothers Karamazov: A Novel in Four Parts with Epilogue, trans.
 Richard Pevear and Larissa Volokhonsky (London: Vintage Books, 1992). []